dbarretol/WRITEUP-SUBMISSION-5Day-Google/tests/README-tests.md

 The tests are organized by component:

-### 🤖 Agent Tests
+### 🤖 Agent Tests (Unit Tests)
-Verify agent initialization, configuration, and prompt generation.
+Verify agent initialization, configuration, and prompt generation using mocks.

 | File | Component | Description |
 |------|-----------|-------------|